The Failing Science

 Pursuing a standard of living is a meaningless distraction if your twelve year old son can’t walk around the block because he has cystic-fibrosis, or if your eight year old daughter suffers so badly from cerebral palsy that she can’t run unassisted once around her local park, or the husband whose wife with dementia doesn’t remember him or their 30 years together, or if your child has been diagnosed with a brain tumour that threatens to cut short an ambition to see them grow up and pursue this phoney ‘standard of living’ espoused by middle aged white men in badly fitting suits who run the show.
 Ask the mother who sees her daughter take off her callipers and walk unaided for the first time for her definition of a ‘standard of living.’

-Part of this pursuit of this long standing trope is fear, we’re afraid of what we don’t understand and so we retreat into it and feed the fear, startling our sleeping ears to hear that someone has suddenly discovered us having a nap and given us a nudge, reminding us that everything is actually all right, the kettle is boiled and would we like a cup of tea.
+Part of this pursuit of this long standing trope is fear, we’re afraid of what we don’t understand and so we retreat into it so that we can feed it, this fear, startling our sleeping ears to hear that someone has suddenly discovered us having a nap and given us a nudge, reminding us that everything is actually all right, the kettle is boiled and would we like a cup of tea.
 Our expectation is that these things will never befall us and so we need not include them in any ‘standard of living’ equation, so it’s back to trimming the hedges.

 I have seen a lot of it lately, this redefinition of what ‘standard of living’ is meant to entail, or perhaps my antenna is more attuned to it of late, I’m not sure, which ensures that I’ll never make the mistake of running for office, of any type.

 The character of any individual is not summarised by what he or she does, where they live or what they drive, it’s by what the things that come their way turn them into.
-It doesn’t need a doctrine, a theory, a policy, a treatise, a mission statement, or a sacred text, you just need to look at a life.
-Have a look at the people who have been affected by anything that threatens this ‘standard of living’ that is endlessly shouted in the political parade ground and you’ll see what I mean.
+It doesn’t need a doctrine, a theory, a policy, a treatise, a mission statement, or a sacred text, you just need to open your window and take a look outside.
+Look at the people who have been affected by anything that threatens this ‘standard of living’ endlessly shouted in the political parade ground and you’ll see what I mean.